 - Overcoming writer's block

-- Creative writing prompts for kids
+- Creative writing prompts for a young adult audience

 - Creative writing prompts for adults

 - Ideas to develop your online business writing

 If you feel blocked, I recommend using one of the following prompts and writing for ten minutes in a stream of consciousness.
 In The Artist's Way, Julia Cameron recommends you write 3 pages every morning as your 'morning pages'.
 She calls this, "The bedrock tool of a creative recovery."

 To write in a stream of consciousness while using a creative writing prompt, simply start writing and don't stop!
 If you don't know what will happen next, write, "I don't know what will happen next!"
 Then write what the options are, why one option might be better than another, etc. This kind of spontaneous creativity is an incredible tool to help move your writing forward and to overcome writer's block.
 If you read back over your stream of consciousness after just ten minutes, you'll find some nuggets of gold in your writing and may have resolved a difficult decision about a particular piece of text.

 All authors face a challenge in getting in touch with their creativity from time to time, so don't feel that you're alone.